-- Safeguarding messages and information delivered through induction, tutorials, and emails/bulletins focus on positive wellbeing as well as raising awareness of unsafe, unwise and illegal behaviour.
+- Safeguarding messages and information delivered through induction, tutorials, and e-mails/bulletins focus on positive wellbeing as well as raising awareness of unsafe, unwise and illegal behaviour.

 - Students have induction sessions and other provision focusing on wellbeing via curriculum areas, the tutorial programme, events and Student Services.
 All are given 'Stay Safe' Z cards.
 Examples of tutorial sessions which can be seen in the tutorial programme scheme of work are;

 - Bullying/Cyber Bullying and peer on peer abuse

-- Sexual harassment and respect
+- Sexual Violence and Harassment and respect

 - Healthy relationships and consent

 - Drugs, Alcohol and Substance Abuse

 - Online Safety / Mobile technologies

+- Fire and Water Safety

+- Child on Child abuse

+- Road Safety with the local Road Safety Partnership Team

+- Domestic Abuse, Healthy Relationships, Consent and Sexual Exploitation of Children (CSE)

+- Honour Based Violence issues (HBV) e.g. Forced Marriage, Female Genital Mutilation (FGM)

+- Criminal Exploitation (County Lines)

-- Fire drills - Road Safety with the local Road Safety Partnership Team - Domestic Abuse, Healthy Relationships and Sexual Exploitation of Children (CSE) - Criminal Exploitation (County Lines) - Extremism and Radicalisation (in line with the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Colleges (2014)1.
+- Child Exploitation of Children

+- Extremism and Radicalisation (in line with the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Colleges (2014)1.

 We recognise that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and view the world in a positive way.
 For such young people, College may be one of the few stable, secure and predictable components of their lives.
 Others may be vulnerable because, for instance, they have a disability, are in care, or are experiencing some form of neglect.
-Our College seeks to remove any barriers that may exist in being able to recognise abuse or neglect in students with Special Educational Needs or Disability.
-We will seek to provide such young people with the necessary support and to build their self-esteem and confidence.